Antonio Caro: Interpretation of Cabeza de Lleras

 During the 1960s into the late 1970s Colombian political group El Frente Nacional took power over the Conservative and Liberal Parties of Colombia.
 The group claimed to be a unifying force between the opposing interests which had devastated the country in the previous decades.

-El Frente Nacional however proved to be an oligarchy made from important business interests and Catholic Church authorities.
+El Frente Nacional, however, proved to be an oligarchy composed of important business interests and Catholic Church authorities.
 The group had essentially filled the vacuum of power left being by the warring Conservatives and Liberals of Colombia and instead established their own tyrannical state under a pretext of democracy.
-Caro`s work captures a representation of one of the early presidents of the group, Carlos Lleras Restrepo.
+Caro's work captures a representation of one of the early presidents of the group, Carlos Lleras Restrepo.
 Cabeza de Lleras was made to capture both the insufficiencies and weaknesses of the political hierarchy Lleras represented as well as the cultural destruction and undermining that was beginning to take place.
 The salt which makes up the bust of Lleras represented both the weakness of the current government according to Caro as well as the cultural traditions of the Chibcha indigenous civilization.

-In the original title, Homenaje tardío de sus amigos y amigas de Zipaquirá, Manaure y Galerazamba [Late Homage From his Friends of Zipaquirá, Manaure and Galerazamba] the three cities mentioned Zipaquirá, Manaure and Galerazamba are Colombian cities known for their ancient salt mining industries.
+In the original title, Homenaje tardío de sus amigos y amigas de Zipaquirá, Manaure y Galerazamba (Late Homage From his Friends of Zipaquirá, Manaure and Galerazamba), the three cities mentioned Zipaquirá, Manaure and Galerazamba are Colombian cities known for their ancient salt mining industries.

 Furthermore, the water poured into the venue according to Caro established the ever-present waters of history which were to eventually dissolve the tyrannical hierarchy of oppression and along with it the cultural backbone of Colombia.